Meizhu-Liang/napari-generic-SIMulator/README.md

 ## Usage

-1) Import napari and create the viewer.
-The simple code is showed below:
+1) Import napari, mark ***src*** directory as Sources Root and create the viewer.
+The simple code to show the viewer is showed below:

     ***import napari***